K-PaaS/application-platform-guide-eng/user_guide/development_platform/on_demand_service.md

 3. On-Demand getOperationServiceInstance

 1.1.
-Inquire the current Bosch task and if Deployment is included in the running task, return the status of progress if there is no progress status.
+Inquire the current Bosh task and if Deployment is included in the running task, return the status of progress if there is no progress status.

      ```
      If null is returned from CloudController, inprogress is returned as final.